ArturSoriani/General-heat-features-and-thermodynamic-control-of-active-field-theories/README.md

 Artur Soriani, Elsen Tjhung, Étienne Fodor, and Artur Soriani

 ## Description
-Python script required to reproduce all numerical simulations presented in the paper General heat features and thermodynamic control of active field theories.
+Python script required to reproduce all numerical simulations presented in the paper "General heat features and thermodynamic control of active field theories".

 Source code by Artur Soriani.